Kevin Spacey Ousted! Dizzying Cost Of Rushed Recast With Christopher Plummer In ‘All The Money In The World’

 — Variety (@Variety) November 12, 2017

-Moreover, apart from reshooting Kevin Spacey’s scenes in the movie, the All The Money In The World‘s trailers that were already released in theaters, for promotion, would have to be reproduced as well.
-The production team also needs to redo the posters and other print materials with Spacey’s picture and name as one of the cast members.
+Moreover, apart from reshooting Kevin Spacey’s scenes in the movie, the All The Money In The World’s trailers that were already released in theaters for promotion would have to be reproduced as well.
+The production team also needs to redo the posters and other print materials with Spacey’s picture and name removed as one of the cast members.

-Reprinting, cutting of the film, editing and redistribution of materials are definitely too much work considering there is also very little time left to do everything.
-The take-down costs, rush fees and extra advertising materials will already add up to millions and the actors and staff fees will take up another huge chunk of the additional budget.
+Reprinting, cutting of the film, editing, and redistribution of materials are definitely too much work considering there is also very little time left to do everything.
+The take-down costs, rush fees, and extra advertising materials already add up to millions, and the actors and staff fees will take up another huge chunk of the additional budget.

 “This would be an out-of-pocket decision.
-The cost will be a lot, and I think it will be 100% the production’s cost,” Variety quoted Angela Plasschaert, an expert in entertainment risk management, as saying.
+The cost will be a lot, and I think it will be 100 percent the production’s cost,” Variety quoted Angela Plasschaert, an expert in entertainment risk management, as saying.

 This is great.
 I hope now stars will also stop working with Woody Allen, Johnny Depp, Casey Affleck, Roman Polanski, Michael Fassbender etc etc etc. https://t.co/IdOBkoFVgY